Connecting VMware vSphere Servers

 - The account used to connect vCenter Server has the required permissions.
 For more information, see section Connection to Virtual Servers of the Veeam ONE Deployment Guide.

 - Open Veeam ONE Client.

-For more information, see Accessing Veeam ONE Monitor.
+For more information, see Accessing Veeam ONE Client.

 - At the first step of the wizard, select VMware vSphere.